 In July 2013, the FASB issued ASU 2013-11, Income Taxes (Topic 740): Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss or a Tax Credit Carryforward Exists.
 This standard update provides explicit guidance on the financial statement presentation of an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists.
 This standard update becomes effective for fiscal years and interim periods within those years beginning after December 15, 2013.
 The amendment should be applied prospectively to all unrecognized tax benefits that exist at the effective date.
-Retrospective application is permitted.
-We are currently evaluating the impact of this standard update on our consolidated financial statements.
+Early adoptions and retrospective application are permitted.
+We do not believe the adoption of this standard will have a material impact to our consolidated financial statements.